 The South African will hold the key for the Delhi Capitals prospects this term.
 His partnership with Anrich Nortje will be vital in opening the innings.
 If they can set a tone it will allow Ashwin, Patel and potentially Woakes and Marcus Stoinis to relax into their roles.
 Wicket-takers are worth their weight in gold in T20 cricket.
 Rabada is one of the best in the business.

 The Delhi Capitals are not one of the IPL’s high-flyers.
 They’ve contested every single edition since the inaugural season back in 2008 and made their first final in 2020.

 They finished fourth and first in the group stages in the first two editions with the Indian trio of Dhawan, Gambhir and Virender Sehwag providing a luxurious top three that got the side off to many a good start.
 But on both occasions, they were knocked out at the semi-final stage.

-In 2010 and 2011 they failed to make it out of the group stages but in 2012 they made the play-offs again after topping the group.
+In 2010 and 2011 they failed to make it out of the group stages, but in 2012 they made the play-offs again after topping the group.
 They got two bites of the cherry and only needed to beat either the Kolkata Knight Riders or the Chennai Super Kings in order to make the final.
 They failed to win either.

 The one they really should have won was the Qualifier 1 when they were set a very chaseable 163 against Kolkata, only for a top order collapse to leave just Mahela Jayawardene to row against the tide, while his other batting partners came and went.
 His 40 off 33 balls wasn’t enough to get them over the line.

-In April 2011, the Delhi Capitals posted their highest ever total in an IPL match of 231 runs, batting first.
-Freakishly, David Warner and Virender Sehwag both scored exactly 77 runs each to get them off to a flyer with Y Rao adding another 28 runs off just 15 balls.
+In April 2011, the Delhi Capitals posted their highest IPL total, scoring 231 runs after batting first.
+David Warner and Virender Sehwag both scored exactly 77 runs each to get them off to a flyer with Y Venugopala Rao adding another 28 runs off just 15 balls.

 Top 3 facts about the Delhi Capitals